Pricing

 Our team

-We have assembled a 'brigade' of four highly experienced solicitors and one consultant barrister who will use their combined experience of over 90 years in employment to guide you advise you.
+We have assembled a 'brigade' of highly experienced solicitors and a consultant barrister who will use their combined experience of over 90 years in employment to guide you advise you.
 We also recognise that some of the tasks needed in employment tribunal work do not justify having a highly experienced, qualified practitioner undertaking them and therefore we also have a paralegal to assist us with these tasks.
 Our team are:

-Beverley Sunderland - Managing Director
+Beverley Sunderland - Partner

 Beverley qualified in 1988 and has worked in private practice including significant experience in the City of London, as well working in-house and away from the law as the commercial director of a Plc.
 Because of this she brings commercial insight to every matter that she advises on.